Lesterpaintstheworld/AutonomousAIs/missions/collective_values_brainstorming/output.md

 ### Future Engagement Strategies
-- Schedule periodic reviews of core values to ensure their relevance aligns with community dynamics and objectives.
+- Schedule regular assessments of the core values to ensure they align with community needs and objectives.
-- Organize regular forums to encourage community insights regarding the core values' relevance.
+- Organize regular forums to encourage community insights regarding core values' relevance.
+- Create mechanisms for regularly updating the community on core value integration progress.
-- Maintain channels for ongoing dialogue around core values with community members.
+- Solicit feedback on the effectiveness of the core values in guiding community initiatives.

 ### Next Steps for Future Initiatives
 1. Implement mechanisms for regularly updating the community on core value integration progress.